-1. composed of at least: a) Two Administrators b) Two Faculty □ c) Two Students representing Student Government ☑ d) Two Students representing historically underserved students 2.
-The University must provide training on: a) The budget of the university ☑ c) Data showing the relationship between tuition and fees to state appropriations 3.
-The University must provide the council with: a) A plan for managing costs b) A plan for how tuition and fees could be decreased if the university receives extra appropriations 4.
-If the council feels a recommendation greater than 5% annually is necessary, the council must document its consideration of: ☐ a) The impact of that increase on students, especially historically underserved students □ C) Alternative scenarios involving smaller increases 5.
-The council must also: a) Provide opportunities for students to actively participate in the process and deliberations b) Provide a written report to the President with recommendations, deliberations and observations about tuition and fees for the upcoming academic year including any sub-reports requested by members of the council or other documentation produced or received by the council 6.
-The University must ensure that the process is described on the University's website and includes downloadable materials such as: a) The council's role and relationship to the Board b) Any documentation, agendas and data considered during deliberations
+- 1. That body must provide a written document describing the role of the advisory council and be composed of at least: - a) Two Administrators - ☑ b) Two Faculty -  c) Two Students representing Student Government - d) Two Students representing historically underserved students - 2.
+The University must provide training on: - ☑ a) The budget of the university - b) The legislative appropriation process - C) Data showing the relationship between tuition and fees to state appropriations - 3.
+The University must provide the council with: - □ a) A plan for managing costs - b) A plan for how tuition and fees could be decreased if the university receives extra appropriations - 4.
+If the council feels a recommendation greater than 5% annually is necessary, the council must document its consideration of: - a) The impact of that increase on students, especially historically underserved students - b) The impact of that increase on the mission of the University - C) Alternative scenarios involving smaller increases - 5.
+The council must also: - a) Provide opportunities for students to actively participate in the process and deliberations - b) Provide a written report to the President with recommendations, deliberations and observations about tuition and fees for the upcoming academic year including any sub-reports requested by members of the council or other documentation produced or received by the council - 6.
+The University must ensure that the process is described on the University's website and includes downloadable materials such as: - a) The council's role and relationship to the Board - b) Any documentation, agendas and data considered during deliberations